The return analytics Shopify doesn't give you (and why they matter)

 - Exchange conversion rate

-- Top return reasons (from their own dropdown, not free-text clustering)
+- Top return reasons (from their dropdown, not free-text clustering)

 They don't offer cross-dimensional analysis, fraud signal effectiveness, or variant-level defect detection.
-Their job is to make returns smoother for customers.
-Your job is to understand why returns happen and what to do about them.
+Their job is smoother returns for customers.
+Your job is understanding why returns happen and what to do about them.

 These are complementary concerns.
 You can run a return management app alongside an intelligence layer.
 That's the whole point.